fel-dev/ecm-gui-v1/documentos/01-Documentação de Contexto.md

-> ### 🧑‍💻 Context Note (English Version)
+> 🧑‍💻 Context Note (English Version)
-This is a fictional project developed by a recent graduate of the Technology Program in Systems Analysis and Development, based on academic content broadly aligned with international Computer Science curricula.<br><br>The project simulates a university extension scenario inspired by the author's personal experience with everyday issues such as system slowdown and the accumulation of temporary files on Windows.<br><br>The goal is to apply concepts learned during the undergraduate program to propose an accessible and functional solution, with no affiliation to any real organization.<br><br>As the project evolves, parts of the documentation will be gradually translated into English to increase technical reach and support international understanding.
+This is a fictional project developed by a recent graduate of the Technology Program in Systems Analysis and Development, based on academic content broadly aligned with international Computer Science curricula.<br>The project simulates a university extension scenario inspired by the author's personal experience with everyday issues such as system slowdown and the accumulation of temporary files on Windows.<br>The goal is to apply concepts learned during the undergraduate program to propose an accessible and functional solution, with no affiliation to any real organization.<br>As the project evolves, parts of the documentation will be gradually translated into English to increase technical reach and support international understanding.

-# Introdução
+# 🧩 Introduction

-Texto descritivo apresentando a compreensão sobre extensão universitária discutido no microfundamento de nivelamento, relacionando a situação-problema da organização e ao sistema sociotécnico que será desenvolvido e implantado.
+This project is part of the academic extension initiative, aiming to apply technical knowledge to real-world challenges faced by a fictional partner.
+The EasyClean Community consists of home and professional users who struggle with slow computer performance due to the accumulation of temporary and unnecessary files.
+Without advanced technical skills, they seek simple and effective solutions to optimize their systems.

+The Easy Clean Mate GUI system is designed to address this need.
+It offers a user-friendly graphical interface that facilitates system cleaning and maintenance, contributing to improved performance and usability.
+This sociotechnical solution reflects the principles of university extension by promoting social impact through accessible technology.

 ## Problema
 Nesse momento o grupo deve apresentar a situação-problema (dor/oportunidade) do parceiro onde será desenvolvido sistema sociotécnico.